vitrineofcode/lackluster-frontend/Proposal.md

 - As a user, I want to add food items to my inventory so that I can track what I have in stock.
 - As a user, I want to update details of food items in my inventory so that I can keep my inventory accurate.
 - As a user, I want to delete food items from my inventory so that I can remove items that I no longer have or need.
-- As a user, I want to categorize my food items (e.g., dairy, vegetables, meats) so that I can organize my inventory more effectively.
+- As a user, I want to categorize my food items by location (fridge, shelf, pantry) so that I can organize my inventory more effectively.

 ## Stretch Goals

 - As a user, I want to receive notifications when my food items are approaching their expiration dates so that I can use or consume them before they go bad.
-- As a user, I want to customize my notification preferences (e.g., frequency, channels) so that I can receive alerts in a way that suits my needs.
 - As a user, I want to see visualizations of my food inventory (e.g., pie charts of categories, bar graphs of expiring items) so that I can easily understand my stock levels and expiration trends.

 ## Development Plan